tbarker/5X-Crypto-Security-Guide/README.md

 ### Office 📤

 Somewhere you can work which is available during normal hours and has some independent security.
 Mostly it should have CCTV and be 20 minutes plus from your **Home**.
 It will need a **Desk Safe**.
-A coworking space, or your small business if you have one, or even, a gym club.
+A co-working space, or your small business if you have one, or even, a gym club.

 ![Office](images/office.jpg)